Estate Planning Lawyers for Wills in McKinney

 Without a will or some other legal method to transfer your property upon death, the State of Texas will determine the fate of your property according to intestacy laws.
 This means that assets will generally be transferred to your spouse, children, or closest relatives.
 In addition to this, a court will also determine legal guardianship for any surviving minor children.
 Simply put, having a will in place can save your family a great deal of money, time, and emotional frustration.

 Learn more about how our estate planning lawyers can help you create a comprehensive estate plan by calling our McKinney office at (214) 499-9647.
-Schedule your free initial consultation today!
+Schedule your initial consultation today!

 “Every experience has been outstanding!”- Sheldon C.